richardnaar/spotligthExperiment/readme.txt

 NB!
 Will not run out-of-the-box.
 This version uses monitor settings saved under the name of "spotlight".

-You can change that by going: Edit experiment settings (ratchet icon on meny bar) > Screen
+You can change that by going: Edit experiment settings (ratchet icon on menu bar) > Screen

 Make sure to ...
 - ... set the resolution of the monitor to 800 x 600 pixels